Today I’m going to show you how to start a business in USA with 15 actionable steps…

-If you do not maintain your LLC or Corporation according to U.S. law, your personal liability protection will be pierced, putting your personal assets at risk.
+If you do not maintain your LLC or Corporation according to U.S. law, your liability protection will be pierced, putting your assets at risk.

-For a non-U.S. residents, compliance with the law is absolutely essential to avoid visa, immigration and tax problems.
+For non-U.S. residents trying to find out how to start a business in the USA for non-citizens, compliance with the law is essential to avoid visa, immigration, and tax problems.